raviraj-09/AmazonClone/README.md

 # AmazonClone
-This project is done using HTML, CSS, JavaScript. <br>
+This project is done using HTML, CSS. <br>

-I am doing this project for adding it to my Resume. <br>
+This project consist of only Home page of amazon.com <br> I am doing this project for adding it to my Resume. <br>